Qana

-Qana (قانا), also spelled Cana, Canna or Kana, is a municipality in southern Lebanon located 10 km southeast of the city of Tyre and 12 km north of the border with Israel, in an area historically known as Upper Galilee.
-Qana is known for its antiquity, as well as possibly being the place where Jesus of Nazareth and his mother Mary visited and attended a wedding.
+Qana (قانا), also spelled Cana, Canna or Kana, is a municipality in southern Lebanon located 10 km southeast of the city of Tyre and 12 km north of the border with Israel.
 It is revered by Lebanese Christians and Muslims alike.
+The municipality is also known for the two massacres of civilian committed by the Israel Defense Forces during military operations in Lebanon.

 The 10,000 residents of Qana are primarily Shia although there is also a Melkite (Greek Catholic) Christian community in the village.